sakurabird/ios-example-swift4-json-parse/README.md

 # ios-example-swift4-json-parse
-This simple example cord is using new swift4 feature "Decodable" for json data parsing.
+This simple example cord uses new swift4 feature "Decodable" for parsing json data.

 - Load json file from local.
 - Parce json data into model object using "Decodable" protocol.